Aday Mara

-Aday Mara Gómez (born April 7, 2005) is a Spanish college basketball player for the Michigan Wolverines of the Big Ten Conference.
-He previously played for the UCLA Bruins.
+Aday Mara Gómez (born April 7, 2005) is a Spanish basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
+He played college basketball for the UCLA Bruins and Michigan Wolverines.
+Mara was an NCAA national champion and the Big Ten Defensive Player of the Year with Michigan in 2026.
+He previously played for Basket Zaragoza.

 Early life

 Mara was born and raised in Zaragoza, Spain.
 His father, Francisco Javier Mara, played basketball professionally for CB Zaragoza from 1986 to 1988.
-His mother Angélica "Geli" Gómez, played volleyball on the Spain women's national volleyball team.
+His mother, Angélica "Geli" Gómez, played volleyball on the Spain women's national volleyball team.
 Mara's father and mother stand at 201 cm and 190 cm.